 I’ve learned a lot during my years of travel.
 Some of my hardest lessons were learned in Italy.
 For someone coming from abroad and visiting Italy (not to mention Europe!) for the very first time, taking the train was really stressful and overwhelming.
 There were soooo many things that I didn’t know about and were different from how things worked at home.
 Honestly, I wish I’d read a guide like this before I left on my trip.

-Read our practical tips about how to make your train travel in Italy stress free.
+Read our practical tips about how to make your train travel in Italy stress-free.

-Some Tips for Stress Free Train Travel In Italy
+Some Tips for Stress-Free Train Travel In Italy

 1) Buy your ticket online at Trenitalia

-Buying your tickets online saves time and reduces the potential hassle and confusion new travellers may experience at the train station.
-You can avoid a long queue to line up and talk to a real person, who may only speak Italian, doesn’t speak English or another language well, or have patience to answer your newbie questions.
+Buying your tickets online saves time and reduces the potential hassle and confusion new travelers may experience at the train station.
+You can avoid a long queue to line up and talk to a real person, who may only speak Italian, doesn’t speak English or another language well, or have the patience to answer your newbie questions.

-Note, you shouldn’t expect people to speak to English when you’re in Italy.
-And when people make an effort to speak English, appreciate that it’s not their native language and be kind and patient during your exchanges.
+Note, you shouldn’t expect people to speak English when you’re in Italy.
+And when people make an effort to speak English, appreciate that it’s not their native language, and be kind and patient during your exchanges.
 At the same time, don’t be afraid to double-check things to ensure there haven’t been any miscommunications.
 You can double-check your platform number or your train’s departure times.